 There are two types of providers that equip you with a merchant account.
 Payment Facilitators — think Stripe, Square and PayPal — offer their customers one shared merchant account.
 The benefits include fast setup and no merchant underwriting, which some fledgling businesses can’t successfully complete.
 The downsides include less support, expensive Flat rate pricing and a risk of held funds from your bank account.

 A Merchant Service Provider, also known as an Independent Sales Organization (ISO), individually underwrites each one of its customers.
 This results in a more boutique experience with dedicated support, more affordable rate plan options and a lower risk of held funds.

-This post will focus on how to get a merchant account with a Merchant Account Provider.
+This post will focus on how to get an account with a Merchant Account Provider.
 If your business is more mature and you’re looking to process high credit card volume, you can’t afford to pay Flat rate pricing.
 These are the steps you’ll need to take to partner with a provider that can give you Interchange-plus pricing along with dedicated support.

 Before diving into the documentation needed, it’s important to highlight that not all providers are created equal.
 Merchant statements are confusing and unnecessarily complicated, which makes it all too easy for providers to use unethical billing practices with their customers.
 These include numerous fake fees and markups.

 Save yourself precious time by seeking a provider rooted in ethics and transparency that boasts the newest payment technology.
 Researching and switching providers isn’t easy, which is why starting off with a trusted provider is the best first step to merchant credit card processing for your business.

 Once you settle on a partner, you might be asked to complete a number of tasks to get underwritten and up and running.
 Here’s what that process typically looks like.